BazzaCuda/MinimalistMediaPlayerX/README.md

 `'` (single quote)      | reset gamma
 **Mouse** |
-`Left click the window and hold` | the window can be dragged/repositioned `Left double-click video`        | toggle fullscreen mode `Right single-click the window`  | pause/resume playback of audio/video. pause/resume slideshow of images `with Numlock on`                | move mouse along the progress bar to "scrub" backwards and forwards through the media file `CTRL`                           | hold ctrl key down and move mouse along the progress bar.
+`Left click the window and hold` | the window can be dragged/repositioned `Left double-click the window`   | toggle fullscreen mode `Right single-click the window`  | pause/resume playback of audio/video. pause/resume slideshow of images `with Numlock on`                | move mouse along the progress bar to "scrub" backwards and forwards through the media file `CTRL`                           | hold ctrl key down and move mouse along the progress bar.
 Same as above